 Predominant Leadership Styles in the Life-Science Field

-Research on leadership styles in the life-science industry is limited.
+Research on leadership styles in the life science industry is limited.
 Jolyn Taylor and Diane Bodurka acknowledge that “all leadership types may be used at some point by effective leaders,” while pointing to democratic and transformational styles as especially effective in the life sciences.
-A chapter in the textbook Enhancing the Effectiveness of Team Science recognizes the dominance of the transformational style in recent years, but also points to use of behavioral, relational, transformational, transactional, contingency, and contextual styles.
+A chapter in the textbook Enhancing the Effectiveness of Team Science recognizes the dominance of the transformational style in recent years, but also points to the use of behavioral, relational, transformational, transactional, contingency, and contextual styles.

 These resources offer additional insight on leadership in life sciences:

 - Life Science Leader: Magazine that describes itself as “an essential business journal for life science executives who work for everything from emerging biotechs to Big Pharmas.”